jocelynpender/flora-prepper/README.md

 You can build your own using:
 `conda env create -f flora-prepper.yml`

-#### (Optional) Wikipedia library for Wikipedia page scraping

-Installing the Wikipedia library may require manual intervention.
-Section titles are not properly extracted using the latest release of the Wikipedia Python library.
-Therefore, to download your Wikipedia library, use

-Use `pip install git+https://github.com/lucasdnd/Wikipedia.git` This issue has been flagged and resolved via https://stackoverflow.com/questions/34869597/wikipedia-api-for-python/35122688#35122688

 ### Run the model

 First, test your environment using: